gediminasnn/laravel.vue.link-shortener/README.md

     `docker exec -it php-l-jsn-vlink-shortener-laravel.test-1 php artisan migrate`

     This command runs the migration files against the database to create the necessary tables for the application.

+5.  **Install Node.js Dependencies**

+    With the Docker containers up and running, you'll next need to install the Node.js dependencies required for the front-end part of the application.
+Open a new terminal window or tab and execute the following command:

+    `./vendor/bin/sail npm install`

+    This command will use Docker to run npm install within the application's container, ensuring that all Node.js dependencies are installed according to the package.json file located in the application root.

+6.  **Compile Front-End Assets**

+    After the installation of Node.js dependencies, you must compile the front-end assets using Laravel Mix.
+In the same terminal window or tab, execute the following command:

+    `./vendor/bin/sail npm run dev`

+    This command triggers Laravel Mix to compile and publish the assets, such as CSS and JavaScript files, making them available for use by the application.